devicetree-org/lopper/README-architecture.md

     #       select -> code lops instead.
     #
     # code: a block of python code to execute against a node
     #
+    # code blocks are identified with the compatible string: "system-device-tree-v1,lop,code"
+    # '-v1' can follow 'code', but it is not required as only one format of python code
+    # is currently supported.
+    #
     # Execute python code in a restricted environment.
 This can be used to test and
     # produce special output without needing to write an assist.
 Changes made to a node